Choose another writer in this calendar:

 supported her mother and her brother Boris in addition to her own

-Heyer also published short stories, and two articles on literary topics, 'Books About the Brontës' and 'How to Be a Literary Critic', both of which appeared in Punch in 1954.
-Her last major projects included the trilogy of John, Duke of Bedford, brother of Henry V. This magnum opus was never finished.
-Georgette Heyer died of lung cancer on July 4, 1974.
-The first volume was prepared for publication by her husband, who died on the following year.
+Heyer also published short stories, and two articles on literary topics, 'Books About the Brontës' and 'How to Be a Literary Critic,' both of which appeared in Punch in 1954.
+Her last major projects included the trilogy of John, Duke of Bedford, brother of Henry V. This magnum opus was never finished; the first volume was prepared for publication by her husband.
+Her final completed novel was Lady of Quality (1972).
+She wrote it in Knightsbridge, where they had noved in 1971.
+The apartment, with a views over Hyde Park was "beautifully spacious and blessedly quet," as she descibed it.
+(Georgette Heyer, History, and Historical Fiction, edited by Samantha J. Rayner, Kim Wilkins, 2021, p.
+7) Georgette Heyer died of lung cancer on July 4, 1974.
+Her husband died on the following year.

 As her own model Heyer mentioned Jane